DamarooWork/discord-clone/README.md

-# Fullstack Discord Clone
+# Fullstack Discord Clone ( in progress... )

-## This is a full stack Discord clone built with Next.js, React, Socket.io, Prisma, Planetscale, Clerk, TailwindCSS, and ShadcnUI.
+## This is a full stack Discord clone built with Next.js, React, Socket.io, Prisma, VerselDB, Clerk, TailwindCSS, and ShadcnUI.

 It is a fully functional clone of the popular Discord app with a modern UI and a sleek design.
 It is built using the latest technologies and best practices, making it a great choice for developers looking to create a high-quality Discord clone.